 Just because I haven’t spoken much here about the attacks on labor, in the US and elsewhere, doesn’t mean that I’m not disturbed by the lies that have been thrown around in the debate.

-Check out the latest Productivity and Costs news release from the U.S. Department of Labor: productivity rose 2.6 percent in the nonfarm business sector in fourth quarter 2010; unit labor costs declined 0.6 percent (seasonally adjusted annual rates).
+Check out the latest Productivity and Costs news release from the U.S. Department of Labor: productivity rose 2.6 percent in the nonfarm business sector in the fourth quarter of 2010; unit labor costs declined 0.6 percent (seasonally adjusted annual rates).
 Annual average productivity increased 3.9 percent from 2009 to 2010.
 Squeezing more with less, which may be good for the business bottom line, but not necessarily for the workers who buy the goods and services that are being produced.

 Jaquandor quotes Kevin Drum: “Of course unions have pathologies.
 Every big human institution does.
 And anyone who thinks they’re on the wrong side of an issue should fight it out with them.
 But unions are also the only large-scale movement left in America that persistently acts as a countervailing power against corporate power.
 They’re the only large-scale movement left that persistently acts in the economic interests of the middle class.”